-A board with a diverse mix of skills, background, experience, gender and age, that also reflects the evolving demographics and geographic areas where we carry out business, is important for sound decision-making and good governance.
+A board with a mix of diverse skills, backgrounds, experience, gender and age, that also reflects the evolving demographics and geographic areas where we carry out business, is important for sound decision-making and good governance.

-The board adopted a formal written diversity policy in February 2014.
-The policy was most recently amended in 2018.
-The amendments included an increase of the target level of female representation from 25% to 30%.
+The board has a formal written diversity policy, which was most recently amended in 2018.
+The amendments included an increase in the target level of female representation from 25% to 30%.